giga-sec/gigaSec-Tech-Notes/README.md

 - This is for hacking techniques, groups or practices to defend an organization from attacks

 MOC Programming
-- Everything about programming
+- Everything about programming most notes came from CS50 but I also rely on other articles as well.

-MOC Git
-- Git, everything about git

 MOC Hardware
 - Basically contains all aspects in hardware such as GPU, CPU or smnth.